 9) Feed weeds some bleach.

 You may use bleach to whiten whites or as a spot remover but it’s also a great weed remover too!
-Place bleach in a spray bottle and spray it on weeds but if you do accidentally get some on other plants, simple rinse them with water.
+Place bleach in a spray bottle and spray it on weeds but if you do accidentally get some on other plants, simply rinse them with water.

-10) Take out the gardening gloves
+10) Take out the gardening gloves.

-While time consuming, the very best way to naturally remove weeds from your lawn is to use a garden trowel or a hand fork and yank the entire weed including its roots from the ground.
+While time-consuming, the very best way to naturally remove weeds from your lawn is to use a garden trowel or a hand fork and yank the entire weed including its roots from the ground.
 Reseed the area if possible to encourage additional growth.

 Having a weed-free lawn is satisfying, worth the effort, AND safe if you use natural ingredients and some elbow grease.
 Please share these natural ways to kill weeds with your friends and family.